wpengine/faustjs/.changeset/dirty-peas-look.md

 'faustwp': patch
 ---

-Fix generate endpoint when WordPress is installed within a subdirectory
+Fix generate endpoint when WordPress is installed within a subdirectory.
+Props to @kermage for the fix!